Experience Tybee Island's unique waterways on a fall or winter kayaking adventure.

 The Sugar Shack has been an island staple for over 30 years and now serves a full menu daily.
 A visitor favorite are their vast hand-dipped jersey ice cream flavors; from banana pudding to pralines and cream – there’s a flavor for everyone!

 Fresh-caught seafood is Tybee Island’s specialty and there of plenty of restaurants from which to choose.
 The popular Crab Shack is a great spot for lunch or dinner.
 Located right on the water with a fabulous view and lagoon of alligators, the Crab Shack is famous for its steamed seafood samplers.
 Sting Ray’s is another wonderful choice to visit after the beach for fish tacos and cold drinks.
-For a unique dining experience, head over to the Tybee Island Social Club to eat, drink and be social with delicious seafood dishes and craft cocktails.

 Go Bird Watching